Today’s senior leaders in advancement face the challenge of aligning their work to keep up with the changing landscape of higher education.

 Donna Thornton, vice president for alumni engagement, annual giving and communications at Rutgers University, from the Institute for Senior Alumni Relations Professionals;

-Justin Fincher, chief administrative officer and deputy to the senior vice president at Ohio State University, from the Institute for Senior Advancement Services Professionals; and
+Justin Fincher, vice president for advancement strategy and administration at Ohio State University, from the Institute for Senior Advancement Services Professionals; and

 Andrew Careaga, chief marketing and communications officer at Missouri University of Science and Technology, from the Institute for Senior Communications and Marketing Professionals.